Lux Docs

 • Library (github.com/luxfi/consensus): The standalone consensus engine with protocol implementations, multi-language SDKs, and the Quasar protocol stack.

-• Node integration (github.com/luxfi/node/consensus): The node-level wiring that binds Quasar to P-Chain finality events, the ZAP agentic bridge, and Ringtail coordinator lifecycle.
+• Node integration (github.com/luxfi/node/consensus): The node-level wiring that binds Quasar to P-Chain finality events, the ZAP agentic bridge, and Pulsar coordinator lifecycle.

 Quick Reference